deprimus/Tale/SETUP.md

 This guide includes images meant to aid you.
 If they are too small, you can click on them to view them at their original resolution.

 This setup assumes you have at least minimal knowledge about Unity, the entity component system (ECS), and the C# programming language.
-You need to know what components are and how to add components to objects.
+You need to know what components are and how to add them to objects.
 The optional setup may require additional knowledge.

 ## Prerequisites